-BMW’s upcoming front-wheel-drive car was recently revealed to have been
+BMW’s upcoming front-wheel-drive car was recently revealed to have been designated a 2-Series

 , and now we have new spy shots of a planned hybrid version.
 BMW hasn’t revealed the full name of its B-Class fighter just yet, but most are expecting it to be labeled a 2-Series Active Tourer (an original concept version was labeled the Concept Active Tourer